bi-labor/angular/README.md

 #### 3.b Implement `deleteQuestion()` function at `votes/question/question.component.ts`
 #### 3.c Implement `delete(questionId: string)` function at `services/votes.service.ts`
+**Note:** Firestore [does not delete subcollections automatically](https://firebase.google.com/docs/firestore/manage-data/delete-data), but you can [do it manually](https://github.com/angular/angularfire2/issues/1400).
 **Hint:** Query the firestore document that has the id `questionId` and delete it.

 ## 4. Add Notifications